Sheila McNeill: Personal life

 She was the National President of the U.S. Navy League from 2003 to 2005.
 In 2019, McNeill published the book "What are You Doing Here?", in which she chronicled her experience as the first woman to hold this position.
+She served as president of the Camden Partnership until 2022 when she resigned in order to focus more on her work in the Georgia Senate.
+McNeil died on August 5, 2024.
+In 2025, the President pro-tempore of the Georgia Senate, John F. Kennedy announced a scholarship fund in her name to provide funding for Navy midshipmen whilst attending the United States Naval Academy.
+Part of State Route 40 was also dedicated to her as the "Sen. Sheila McNeil Memorial Highway".